 2003-2006.
 BA Degree in Fine Arts, Stellenbosch University

 2018.
-Sifting Boundaries: A selection of Works showcasing South African Women Artists of the past 100 years.
+Shifting Boundaries: A selection of Works showcasing South African Women Artists of the past 100 years.
 From the Kilbourn Collection.
-Welgemeend, Cape Town.
+Welgemeend, Cape Town

 2017.
 20 year Birthday Celebration.
 Knysna Fine Art, Knysna